 I tried again to carry on for a few weeks but felt worse than ever.
 After another major panic attack that lasted the whole night I said I could no longer go on, I wanted to make it all stop, I really felt like I was dying a slow torturous death.
-I felt that I was no good to my family anymore just a burden spoiling everything.
-My husband took drastic action and took me up to the local mental health hospital and asked if we could see the doctor that had been out to see me at home.
+I felt that I was no good to my family anymore just a burden, spoiling everything.
+We decided on drastic action and went to the local mental health hospital and asked if we could see the doctor that had been out to see me at home.
 The staff said he wasn’t available but agreed for me to see the doctor on call.
-I looked a round me at the hospital and I was terrified I would be made to stay and not be able to go home to my beautiful babies.
-At that point I found some strength deep down and I vowed that if I was allowed home I would fight this I would get better and I would be ok.
+I looked around me at the hospital and I was terrified I would be made to stay and not be able to go home to my beautiful babies.
+At that point I found some strength deep down and I vowed that if I was allowed home I would fight this, I would get better and I would be ok.
 The doctor on call saw me and asked some questions, he was kind and listened to me.
 He said I had struggled on for too long and just needed a little help to get out of the hole I had slipped into and that he didn’t think under any circumstances did I have anorexia.
-He gave me a different drug and said it would calm me and help my stomach settle.
+He gave me a different drug that he said would calm me and help my stomach settle.
 I took the tablets and I went home, this was my chance to fight.

 I decided to try to learn more about anxiety and panic attacks.
 I was aware that medication was a sticking plaster to help improve symptoms but not the cure.
-I was hoping to only be on them for a year so I brought and borrowed books and researched as much as I could.
+I was hoping to only be on them for a year so I brought, borrowed books and researched as much as I could.
 I learnt about the flight or fight reflex and how our mind works.
-I read all about the techniques to help manage and control my feelings and attacks and set about trying everything I could to get better.
-I found that I did improve but still no matter what I did certain things like being alone at night, the children or me being sick or hospital appointments and going away from home still triggered big episodes and fits.
+I read all about the techniques to help manage/control my feelings and attacks then set about trying everything I could to get better.
+I found that I did improve but still no matter what I did certain things like being alone at night, the children being ill or hospital appointments and going away from home still triggered big episodes and fits.

 When the chance came along two years later to train as a doula I did so and this was a massive turning point.
 As I sat with all the other women talking about birth I realised just how much my birth had affected me.
 When we went around the room discussing our births and it came to me I couldn’t speak, after what felt like hours I managed to tell my story.
 As I recalled my experience there was gasps around the room and after I had finished I burst into tears, I was shaking and everyone came to me and hugged me.
 It was the first time I truly spoke about what had happened and I felt relief but also support and comfort from those around me.
 As the weeks went by I learnt so much and I can honestly say it was healing in a way I never expected.
 I started to feel strongly that women deserved better care in birth and support after.
 I also realised how much I had been affected by my birth and that I wanted help with my feelings and what I had been through.

-I decided to reach out to see if I could access counselling privately and found a charity that did one to one counselling the waiting list was long but I decided it was worth the wait.
-When the appointment finally came it was again so difficult to go but on my first appointment I knew id be ok.
+I decided to reach out to see if I could access counselling privately and found a charity that did one to one counselling, the waiting list was long but I decided it was worth the wait.
+When the appointment finally came it was again difficult to go but on my first appointment I knew Id be ok.
 The lady I saw was amazing, so kind and gentle she listened so closely and asked only a few questions.
 I felt like everything came pouring out like someone had turned on a tap and I couldn’t stop the flow.
 I told her all about my birth and my care in hospital, my feelings, flashbacks and panic attacks, the things that triggered me and everything in between.
-I felt like I had purged my soul and it felt good.
+I felt like I was purging my soul and it felt good.
 I started to feel stronger and I began to realise that there wasn’t anything wrong with me as a person but only in what I had been through.
-Together we worked out that my fear of night time came from the times in hospital when I felt most scared, alone and abandoned being unable to care for my baby has caused me such distress.
-We saw how the feelings of my panic attacks were the same as feelings id had when I was lying in hospital seriously ill dying from the PPH, beating heart, feeling sick, weak with pins and needles and how i associated this with dying.
-I began with her help to see that my triggers related to things I had experienced in the days and weeks after my birth and finally everything started to make sense.
+Together we worked out that my fear of night time came from the times in hospital when I felt most scared, alone and abandoned, being unable to care for my baby had caused me such distress.
+We saw how the feelings of my panic attacks mimicked the same as feelings Id had when I was lying in hospital seriously ill dying from the postpartum haemorrhage.
+The beating heart, feeling sick, weak with pins and needles and how I associated this with dying.
+I began with her help to see that my triggers related to things I had experienced in the days and weeks after my birth and finally everything started to make sense including things that had happened to me in my childhood too.
 As my sessions grew to an end my counsellor suggested I ask for CBT from my G.P to see if this would help me process my feelings of my birth.
 So I made another appointment.

 I continued to struggle on for the next few years and found ways to manage my attacks.
-I found the big attacks always happened at night so if I could go to sleep the attacks would stop and I wouldn’t fit.
+I found the big attacks always happened at night so if I could go to sleep the attacks would stop.
 So I would take a sedative and work through the attacks until it calmed me and I was able to go to sleep.
 I had conquered some of the issues but others remained.
-I still hated night times especially if I was alone, I still struggled if any one became ill.
+I still hated night times especially if I was alone, I still struggled if anyone became ill.
 If I myself became ill it would trigger massive attacks.
-My periods still caused me issues as did going to hospital for appointments and staying away from home was impossible without having an attack.
+My periods still caused me issues, as did going to hospital for appointments and staying away from home was impossible without having an attack.
 We barely went on holidays as a family and although I was managing day to day I wanted more for my family and myself.

 I carried on again doing all I could and I decided maybe to fight my fears would help and so we planned a holiday with my husbands family.
 It was three days before we went and I had a major panic attack I took my sedative as I always did but it didn’t work, the attack progressed and felt worse than I had ever known.
-As the attacks and the fits continued the whole night I felt like I was going mad.
+The attacks continued the whole night, I felt like I was going mad.
 At 4 am we went to A&E something I hadn’t done for years.
-The doctors handed me a paper bag and asked me to breathe into it of course this didn’t work as it never had and I could feel that the staff were becoming frustrated with me which only escalated the attacks.
-Finally a lovely doctor came to see me and gave me medication to stop the vomiting and a drug to calm me down and stop the fits and I finally managed to go home.
+The doctors handed me a paper bag and asked me to breathe into it, of course this didn’t work as it never had and I could feel that the staff were becoming frustrated with me which only escalated the attacks.
+Finally a lovely doctor came to see me and gave me medication to stop the vomiting and a drug to calm me down and stop the fits, and I finally managed to go home.

 He told me I should stop being selfish, realise what my ‘behaviour’ was doing to my family and get myself ‘sorted’